nandstand/site/content/about-me/tools.md

 title: 'Tools, languages, and technologies'
 ---

-These are some of the tools that I use today, and some of the things that I've had the opportunity to work with over the last few years.
+These are the tools that I currently use, and some of the things that I've had the opportunity to work with over the last few years.

 ### Tools I use for writing and programming